osteele/with-gpu/DEVELOPMENT.md

 Solution:
 - Ensure you're on a machine with NVIDIA GPUs
 - Check that NVML library exists: `ldconfig -p | grep nvidia-ml`
-- On cool30, the library should be at `/usr/lib/x86_64-linux-gnu/libnvidia-ml.so`
+- The library is typically at `/usr/lib/x86_64-linux-gnu/libnvidia-ml.so` on Linux

 ### GPU Selection Fails